nroi/cpcache/README.md

 ## How it works

 For each incoming GET request, cpcache checks if it can serve the request from cache.
-If so, the file sent to the client while it is being read from the local file system.
+If so, the file is sent to the client while it is being read from the local file system.
 Otherwise, the file is sent while it is being downloaded from an ordinary pacman mirror.
-In either case, the client will get an immediate response, i.e., files need not be downloaded from server or read from the file system entirely before a response is sent to the client.
+In either case, the client will get an immediate response, i.e., files need not be downloaded from the server or read from the file system entirely before a response is sent to the client.
 No caching is done for database files, cpcache will send a redirect response instead.